CypherpunkFinance/Plan/cypherpunk_finance_overview.md

 Current self-hosting solutions for Ethereum L1 and L2 infrastructure can be complex.
 Cypherpunk Finance seeks to simplify this by offering a curated App Store of L1/L2 node plugins (for local hosting), DeFi/tooling applications, and **UI theme plugins**, packaged for easy one-click installation and management, while also allowing users to connect to their preferred external RPC providers.

+## Repository Structure

+CypherpunkOS and its ecosystem will be organized into the following primary repositories:

+*   **`cypherpunkos`**: This is the main repository for the CypherpunkOS core system.
+    *   Contains the main backend service responsible for installing and managing plugins (apps, extensions, chains, themes), coordinating the starting/stopping of their services, and fetching logs.
+    *   Contains the primary frontend (Web UI/Dashboard) for browsing available plugins, installing/starting/stopping them, managing system settings, and viewing logs.
+    *   A "plugin" is a general term for any installable component.
+The specific `plugin_type` in its manifest will define its behavior and how it integrates.

+*   **`cypherpunk-apps`**: This repository will host the official collection of "app" type plugins.
+    *   Apps are plugins that have their own distinct frontend/UI, separate from the main CypherpunkOS control panel.
+CypherpunkOS will proxy access to these UIs.
+    *   Examples include DeFi applications like Uniswap, Aave, Tornado Cash, or wallet management tools like SAFE.

+*   **`cypherpunk-extensions`**: This repository will host official "extension" type plugins.
+    *   Extensions are plugins that primarily modify or enhance the CypherpunkOS control panel itself or provide backend functionalities without a dedicated UI.
+    *   Examples include RPC Provider plugins (Infura, Lava) which add new options to the CypherpunkOS network settings, or Theme plugins which change the look and feel of the CypherpunkOS control panel.

+*   **`cypherpunk-chains`**: This repository will host official "chain" type plugins.
+    *   Chain plugins are specifically for running and managing blockchain nodes (e.g., Ethereum L1 clients like Nodeset, L2 node clients like Base or Arbitrum).
+    *   They provide the necessary scripts and configurations for node operations and expose RPC endpoints for CypherpunkOS and other plugins to use.

+*   **`plan`**: (This current repository/directory)
+    *   Contains all the planning documents, architecture diagrams, and detailed specifications for implementing CypherpunkOS and its various components.

 ## Key Challenges and Analysis

 1.  **Core Ethereum L1 Node Management (Local Hosting Option):**